 Not a classic donut topper but I somehow felt that it needed some extra chocolate.
 But as always decorate with whatever floats your boat here.
 For all of you struggling with food allergies: these donuts are not only all vegan but also glutenfree and refined sugarfree.

-Coconut Donuts (Recipe adopted from the amazing Feasting on Fruit; makes 6 with a donut tin)
+Coconut Donuts (Recipe adopted from Feasting on Fruit; makes 6 donuts)

 Preheat the oven to 180 degrees celsius.
 In a blender, combine the dried ingredients: oats, coconut flour, flax seeds, baking soda, and baking powder.
 Blend until it is a fine flour consistency.
 Transfer to a bowl and add the apple cider vinegar and coconut milk.
 Stir to combine.
 Grease your donut pan and fill each donut almost to the top.
 I use a ladle to make filling a bit easier.
 Bake the donuts for 15 minutess at 180 degrees celsius.
 Let them cool before topping them with your meringue and banana caramel.